viky-ai/website/doc/how-to/know-why-an-interpretation-match/index.md

 ---
 layout: doc
-title: Understand why an interpretation match
+title: Know why an interpretation match
 description: "How to see why an agent analyze a sentence this way."
 image: site_assets/img/social.jpg
 order: 305